-- Being located in an industry that is well known to HMRC for tax fraud
+- Being located in an area that is well known to HMRC for tax fraud

 - Random investigations are taking place

-Depending on the circumstances, a tax investigation enforced by HMRC can vary in duration; it could be as simple as one letter or months of HMRC asking for various documents and other information.
-If they find evidence that you have intentionally evaded tax and committed fraud, then they have the authority to interview you under caution, summons you to court and prosecute you.
-If you are found guilty HMRC can seek to recover the tax evaded through confiscation and compensation orders.
-Such orders are extremely draconian and must not be underestimated as a part of the process.
+Depending on the circumstances, a tax investigation enforced by HMRC can vary in duration; it could be as simple as one letter, or many months of HMRC asking for various documents and other information.
+If HMRC believe they have evidence that you have intentionally evaded tax and committed fraud, then they have the option to instigate a criminal investigation.

 How we can help

-If you have been contacted by HMRC, our experienced Tax Defence Solicitors are available to put forward your case in the best possible light and advise you throughout the entire process.
-We are here to take the worry off your hands.
+If you have been contacted by HMRC then our Tax Defence Solicitors are available to argue your case and advise you throughout the entire process.
+We will;

 Our team are highly ranked in the Legal 500 and Chambers and Partners guides.
-We have extensive experience in successfully defending businesses and individuals accused of fraud.
+We have extensive experience in successfully defending businesses and individuals.

 Why Choose Us?

-At Cartwright King, our solicitors understand the stress and worry being accused of tax fraud can cause and the potential long term consequences that can affect you, your business and your family life.
+At Cartwright King, our solicitors understand the stress and worry being accused of tax fraud and tax irregularities and the potential long term consequences that can affect you, your business and your family life.
 We are available to support you throughout the entire process, explain the likely outcomes and fight on your behalf.

 How to make contact

-If you require any legal advice or if you would like a no obligation, free initial telephone discussion, then please call us on 0808 168 5550 and ask to speak to Steve Kirby.
-Alternatively you can email the Fraud team on firstname.lastname@example.org and we’ll get back to you as soon as possible.
+If you require any legal advice or if you would like a no obligation, free initial telephone discussion, then please call us on 0808 168 5550.
+Alternatively you can email the team on firstname.lastname@example.org and we will get back to you as soon as possible.

-Our Tax Defence Solicitors can provide advice across the country and are happy to meet at a time and location that suits you.
-We also have a network of offices in London, Birmingham, Bedford, Bolton, Derby, Leeds, Leicester, Luton, Manchester, Milton Keynes, Newcastle Gateshead, Northampton, Nottingham, Oxford, Reading, Sheffield and Wellingborough
+Our Fraud Solicitors can provide advice across the country and are happy to meet at a time and location that suits you.
+We also have a network of offices in London, Birmingham, Bedford, Bolton, Derby, Leeds, Leicester, Luton, Manchester, Milton Keynes, Newcastle Gateshead, Northampton, Nottingham, Oxford, Reading, Sheffield, and Worcester.